27 Best Personal Development & Self Improvement Books [2023 Update]

 This book is quite interesting with some really good stories and anecdotes.
 It is an enjoyable read.

-6. Getting Things Done: The Art of Stress Free Productivity by David Allen
+6. Getting Things Done by David Allen

 Check Price on Amazon | Listen on Audible